Pregnancy: Other considerations

 It is important to remember that some of these parameters will quickly revert back to their pre-pregnancy levels and that dose adjustments may be required soon after delivery.
 For example the changes in drug metabolism that require lamotrigine doses to be significantly increased during pregnancy rapidly return to normal postpartum, requiring close monitoring and prompt dose reductions to avoid toxicity.

-Finally, note that all women should take folate supplements from the time pregnancy is planned and for the first 12 weeks of pregnancy to reduce the risks of neural tube defects in the fetus.
+Finally, note that all women should take folate supplements from the time pregnancy is planned and for the first 12 weeks of pregnancy to reduce the risks of neural tube defects.
 Most women should take 400 micrograms daily, but there are exceptions.
-For example, women taking antiepileptic medication, those on proguanil for malaria prophylaxis, and women who have previously had a child with neural tube defects should take 5mg daily.
+For example, women taking antiepileptic medication, those on proguanil for malaria prophylaxis, women with diabetes or who are obese, and women who have previously had a child with neural tube defects should take 5mg daily.

 You can read more about folic acid use in pregnancy on the bumps website and read about other dietary advice in pregnancy on the NHS website.